 The interest rates on both the Term Loan and the Revolving Facility are affected by changes in market interest rates.
 We have the ability to manage these fluctuations in part through interest rate hedging alternatives in the form of interest rate swaps.
-We have maintained hedging relationships with various counterparties in recent years which allowed us to exchange a portion of our variable rate debt for fixed rate debt.
-In April 2012, we entered into floating-to-fixed interest rate swap agreements for an aggregate notional amount of \$100 million related to a portion of our floating rate indebtedness.
-The agreements are effective beginning July 1, 2013 and mature July 1, 2017.
-As of June 30, 2013, all outstanding balances under our Term Loan, and any amounts that may be borrowed under our Revolving Facility, were currently subject to interest rate fluctuations.
-With every one percent fluctuation in the applicable interest rates, interest expense on our variable rate debt for the year ended June 30, 2013 would have fluctuated by approximately \$4.0 million.
+We have entered into floating-to-fixed interest rate swap agreements for an aggregate notional amount of \$400 million related to a portion of our floating rate indebtedness.
+All remaining balances under our Term Loan, and any additional amounts that may be borrowed under our Revolving Facility, are currently subject to interest rate fluctuations.
+With every one percent fluctuation in the applicable interest rates, interest expense on our variable rate debt for the twelve months ended June 30, 2014 would have fluctuated by approximately \$7.5 million.

-Approximately 3.7 percent and 3.0 percent of our total revenue in FY2013 and FY2012, respectively, was derived from our international operations headquartered in the U.K. Our practice in our international operations is to negotiate contracts in the same currency in which the predominant expenses are incurred, thereby mitigating the exposure to foreign currency exchange fluctuations.
+Approximately 4.0 percent and 3.7 percent of our total revenue in FY2014 and FY2013, respectively, was derived from our international operations headquartered in the U.K. Our practice in our international operations is to negotiate contracts in the same currency in which the predominant expenses are incurred, thereby mitigating the exposure to foreign currency exchange fluctuations.
 It is not possible to accomplish this in all cases; thus, there is some risk that profits will be affected by foreign currency exchange fluctuations.
-As of June 30, 2013, we held a combination of euros and pounds sterling in the U.K. and in the Netherlands equivalent to approximately \$15.0 million.
-This allows us to better utilize our cash resources on behalf of our foreign subsidiaries, thereby mitigating foreign currency conversion risks.
+As of June 30, 2014, we held a combination of euros and pounds sterling in the U.K. and in the Netherlands equivalent to approximately